 She and Mr. Bingley sat down and began conversing.
 He was very attentive to her, asking about her family, friends, and what she enjoyed doing.
 To his credit, he did not seem at all put off by – or that he had even noticed – the behaviour of her family across the room.
 Unfortunately, it appeared Mr. Darcy had noticed.

-Elizabeth watched Miss Bingley walk over to Mr. Darcy, and the two began speaking.
+After Sir William left Mr. Bingley’s sisters, Miss Bingley walked over to speak to Mr. Darcy.
 He wore that same scowl Elizabeth now believed was permanently etched on his face.
 His and Miss Bingley’s gaze shifted between her, her mother, and her two youngest sisters.
 She knew they were displeased both with the behaviour of her family and that Mr. Bingley was sitting with her.